 The core competencies of your team will inevitably change over time.
 As technology progresses and customers demand new products and services, you’ll be forced to adapt.
 The skills that your team uses now will need to be reshaped and upgraded, but keeping up with those changes isn’t always easy.
 As the need for upskilling and reskilling your employees becomes greater, your organization needs a way to track the necessary training to ensure your team is ready to stay competitive in an ever-changing environment.

 “According to a recent McKinsey Global Institute report, more than 375 million workers may need to completely change their skill sets by the year 2030.
-This would happen because of newer technologies such as digitization, AI (artificial intelligence) and automation disrupting the world of work,” according to difin.
+This would happen because of newer technologies such as digitization, AI (artificial intelligence), and automation disrupting the world of work,” according to difin.
 While it may be difficult to predict the exact industry changes that will occur beyond the next decade, there’s no denying that technology is playing a significant role in the workplace.
-Preparing your company with a competency management software to track competencies, perform online trainings, and map out the skillsets necessary for each role can help.
+Preparing your company with competency management software to track competencies, perform online training, and map out the skill sets necessary for each role can help.

 What is Upskilling?

 Upskilling means teaching employees new or additional skills.
 It is the practice of involving your team members in continuous education.
 Upskilling helps prepare your employees to advance on their current career path and role, for example going from a Marketing Coordinator to a Marketing Manager.
 “The nature of hiring, training, and working in our culture is shifting,” said Elise Spaulding, director of learning and performance at The Reserves Network.
 “With these employment market changes, businesses need to ensure they don’t lose good employees to their competitors.
 Upskilling is a great way to invest in your employees – not only does it help your business, but it shows your interest in contributing to the career and interests of your staff.”